- The first level in a series of courses designed to take you from no knowledge of Arabic to a high-level proficiency.

 Mastering Arabic, like any language, takes a long time and many hours of practice.
 This course is the first step in a multi-year Arabic program that will take you from no knowledge of Arabic to a high level of proficiency where you will be able to easily read and understand Arabic texts, both classical and modern.
 This first level course is divided into three modules.
 The first module analyzes the Arabic language at the level of the single word in the context of simple noun sentences.
 The second module moves up a level by analyzing it at the level of multi-word constructions, such as adjective-constructions, attribution-constructions, and J-constructions.
 The third module focuses on verbs and verb sentences.
 Students will learn how to visually decompose complete sentences into their basic structural constituents.
 You will also learn how to conjugate basic Arabic verbs.
 After the successful completion of this course, you will have a strong theoretical and applied grounding in Arabic sentence structure.
 You will also be able to move on to the second level course.

 This course is inspired by the classical approach to teaching and learning Arabic at institutions of religious education located in non-Arab lands.
 This classical approach has been slightly modified in light of modern language-learning techniques adopted by universities in the West and Arabic language institutes in the Middle East.
 The combination of ancient and modern makes this course the first of its kind in the English-speaking world.
-The method of this course is similar to the “grammar translation method” of learning a foreign language—focusing on grammatical rules, the memorization of vocabulary and conjugations, translations of texts, and written exercises.
+Although similar to the “grammar translation method” of learning a foreign language—focusing on grammatical rules, the memorization of vocabulary and conjugations, translations of texts, and written exercises, this course is not devoid of interesting topics that allow the student to develop their language skills.

 Weekly live sessions for this course will allow you the opportunity to put into practice all of the theories discussed during the pre-recorded sessions.
 Weekly tutorial sessions will be conducted by your qualified teacher.
 These tutorials will be highly interactive.
 Beyond the lessons, there are a number of very important special features that will enhance your learning experience.